Things To Say To People When Kindness Just Doesn’t Work: Practice Loving Kindness

 Getty

 To make difficult conversations more successful, you might focus on the situation at hand.
+Taking time to talk about your boundaries openly can help others understand your expectations clearly.
 Many times, a conversation infused with emotion or history can spiral far off-topic when people start generalizing or talking about the past.
 Highlighting a single concern may prevent either person involved from feeling bombarded.
 In this case, they may be more likely to hear each other.
 You might try to be direct about the feelings you're experiencing because of this situation in particular.
 It may be helpful to make it clear you empathize with them and understand their view, but you don’t have to be dissuaded.

 Alternatively, there may be times when your safety is directly threatened, or someone may be purposefully ignoring your boundaries.
 In these situations, it may not be best to say something that can trigger the other person further.
 If you're in an abusive relationship, lashing out at the abuser may result in further challenges.* Instead, it may be safer to stay calm and try to find a way out of the abusive situation as quickly as possible without further upsetting the abuser.

-Three tools to help you be more assertive
+Tools to help you be more assertive and manage mental health

-The following tools might help you better handle situations where kindness isn't working.
+The following tools might help you better handle situations where kindness isn't working, whether you're dealing with afriend, coworker, or family member.
 These are basic concepts that may help you be more assertive and communicate clearly.

 1. Master your emotions